princeote/FastMDXplora/README.md

 After a multi-run study, FastMDXplora automatically builds a `comparison/` report at the batch root that turns a directory of runs into a single analysis:

-- **Overlays** — every run's per-frame trace (RMSD, Rg, Q-value, total SASA) drawn on one set of axes, labelled by its swept value, so divergence across the sweep is visible at a glance.
+- **Overlays:** every run's per-frame trace (RMSD, Rg, Q-value, total SASA) drawn on one set of axes, labelled by its swept value, so divergence across the sweep is visible at a glance.
-- **Trends** — each run reduced to a summary scalar (e.g. mean RMSD over the trajectory) and plotted against the swept parameter, giving a structure-property relationship.
+- **Trends:** each run reduced to a summary scalar (e.g. mean RMSD over the trajectory) and plotted against the swept parameter, giving a structure-property relationship.
-- **`comparison_summary.csv`** — one row per run with the summary scalars, ready for further analysis.
+- **`comparison_summary.csv`:** one row per run with the summary scalars, ready for further analysis.
-- **`comparison_report.md`** — a written report tying the figures together, with a one-line quantitative takeaway per property (e.g. *"across temperature_K 300 → 320, mean RMSD increases 0.21 → 0.23 nm"*).
+- **`comparison_report.md`:** a written report tying the figures together, with a one-line quantitative takeaway per property (e.g. *"across temperature_K 300 → 320, mean RMSD increases 0.21 → 0.23 nm"*).

 It degrades gracefully (errored runs and missing analyses are skipped) and can be turned off with `report: { comparison: false }`.